Pocket watch movements are comprised of tiny parts like gears, screws, springs, levers, jewels and many other components.

 To engineer all these miniature pieces into a running watch was a remarkable accomplishment to begin with, but to be a useful instrument the watch must also keep reasonably accurate time.

 These century-old pieces are capable of surprising accuracy, but this is largely dependent on the condition of the balance weights, which are mounted on the rim of the balance wheel and are responsible for positional accuracy.
-Ideally they still all weigh precisely the same amount and when the watch left the factory the balance wheel would have been perfectly poised, so that no part of the wheel rim was heavier than another.
-After a century of being worked over by people of varying skill levels, these critical weights have usually been altered, either by swapping them or by grinding part of the heads off, even though there is absolutely no reason to ever have to touch them after the watch was timed at the factory.
+When the watch left the factory, the balance wheel would have been perfectly poised so that no part of the wheel rim was heavier than another.
+Ideally they still all weigh precisely the same amount, although after decades of being worked over by people of varying skill levels these critical weights have usually been altered, either by swapping them or by grinding part of the heads off, even though there is absolutely no reason to ever have to touch them after the watch was timed at the factory.
 Once this was done, the poise was ruined and only after much work can it be mostly restored, unless a group weight change is performed and the hairspring re-vibrated.

 This is especially true of watches that did not come with mean-time screws, which were used to quickly make bulk timing changes.
 They are usually found near the balance wheel arms and were made with a special interference thread to prevent them from turning without force.
 Any company (Elgin was one) that failed to install them on their watches invited a century of hacks to molest the other weights to make timing changes, because when a watch inevitably slowed from thickening oils and had no mean-time screws to make adjustments, the lazy choice was to simply grind off the balance weights to gain time.
 At some later point the watch was cleaned properly, which then ran too fast because of the missing weight, so washers had to be added to increase mass, all of which ruined the positional accuracy.